- Student Accommodation

 With its proximity to rivers, many reservoirs, and a stunning coastline it is no surprise that plenty of fishing opportunities are available to those interested.

 You can find sea angling, regular fishing, as well as watersports such as canoeing and sailing to sink your teeth into.
-Derwent and Grassholme Reservoirs are brilliant places to start, as is Balderhead for those seeking water-skiing activities.
+Student accommodations in Durham are near to Derwent and Grassholme Reservoirs, which are brilliant places to start, as is Balderhead for those seeking water-skiing activities.
 A little more tranquil, but no less exciting, is a trip along the River Wear in a rowing boat (this is a great way to see the spectacular Durham skyline – and makes for a brilliant date idea!), or see the Durham coast with the Seaham Boat Charter.

 Within the city of Durham, or just a little further afield in the Durham Dale and along the Durham Coast, there is plenty to explore and to enjoy some retail therapy when living in our student accommodation in Durham.
 You’ll be within walking distance of some incredible independent stores and high street brands, a within close proximity of some amazing shopping centres via public transport.
 There is a lot more to shopping in Durham than first meets the eye for a small city.